Markham Integrative Medicine

 ISOM Medical Education Advisory Board

 Dr. John Gannage is the Founder and Medical Director of Markham Integrative Medicine, where he has been advancing the prevention and treatment of chronic disease through nutrition, detoxification, immune modulation and the reduction of oxidative stress since 1998.
 He has special focus in using biomedical therapies to assist children and families affected by developmental issues, including autism.
 Dr. Gannage was a principal investigator for TACT (the Trial to Assess Chelation Therapy) and has been administering Chelation Therapy since 1999.
 He has also received training in Oxidative Medicine and Lipid Exchange Therapy.
-Dr. Gannage is a Defeat Autism Now clinician, and has completed Modules 1 and 2 of the Medical Academy for Pediatric Special Needs (MAPS) Fellowship training.
+Dr. Gannage is a Defeat Autism Now clinician, and Fellow of the Academy for Pediatric Special Needs (MAPS).

 Dr. Gannage, holds an active medical licence in good standing with the College of Physicians and Surgeons of Ontario (CPSO).
 He is a longstanding practitioner of Complementary and Alternative Medicine (CAM).
 Considered an expert in the field of CAM, Dr. Gannage is often requested to provide his opinion on the current standard of care and best practices within his professional domain.
 He serves as a Peer Assessor for the CPSO, working on behalf of the Investigations, Resolutions and Complaints Committee, and has acted as a Preceptor for fellow physicians as part of the CPSO’s self-regulating governance and education initiatives.